 I aim to approach and carefully challenge your concerns together.
 This 'person-centred' mindset will form the basis of the work we do together.
 I also incorporate other techniques such as Cognitive Behavioural Therapy (CBT), creative approaches or transactional analysis, if they feel appropriate.
 For example, if spoken words are failing you or you are a visual person we can work with a sand tray or writing exercises.
 Please have a look at this page on my website for more information:

 What to expect in your first session.

-During this session I will aim to find out a little more about you and what it is that has brought you to me.
-We will also talk about objectives for counselling, one of which will be to agree on a contract and any relevant boundaries.
+During this session I will find out about you and what it is that has brought you to me.
+We will also talk about objectives for counselling, one of which will be to agree on a contract and relevant boundaries.

 Please see below for photos and information about both the rooms (BS16 and BS2) in which I work.
 There is also some information about how to travel to the locations.